maniospas/fairbench-tiny/README.md

 - --numerical Indicates that the column holds numerical data (this is prioritized over the globally set --numbers).
 - --skip Ignores the column during parsing.
 - --binary &lt;label> Sets the column as a binary categorical attribute with a given positive label.
-- --char &lt;from>&lt;to> Sets a categorical column that starts at at the first given ASCII character and ends at the second one.
-Cells can have more values, but it it assumed that they can only be 1-1 differentiated based on the first character.
-Characters not in the character range are set as a column called `other`. **This operation is the fastest option for processing categorical attributes.**
+- --char &lt;from>&lt;to> Sets a categorical column whose elements can be distinguished based on their first character.
+Provide a range of ASCII characters, starting from the first and ending at the second one (inclusive).
+Other values are grouped in a different category.
+For example, set `--char AD` for a column with possible entries *Apple,Banana,Durian,Watermelon*, where the range *AD* suffices to identify the first three options, and the other can be categorized into *other*. **This operation is the fastest option for processing categorical attributes.**

 <details>
 <summary>More about --chars</summary>

-*There is no downside to this strategy other than discounting bytes after the first and require manual denotation.* It consumes less memory and is faster than other options, because it does skips memory indirection and expensive hash computations.
+*There is no downside to this strategy other than discounting bytes after the first and requiring manual specification.* It consumes less memory and is faster than other options, because it does skips memory indirection and expensive hash computations.
 Examples: <br>
 `--char 03` separates column values into those starting with *0,1,2,3*, and *other*.<br>
 `--char BD` separates column values into those starting with *B,C,D*, and *other*.<br>
 `--char yy` denotes that only the categorization *y* vs *other* is expected.
-This is different than `--binary` in that it does not yield a numerical value but splits categorically.
+Unlike `--binary`, this does not yield a numerical value but creates a categorical split.

 </details>